-Upon appointment as a Director, a formal letter is provided setting out the Director's duties and obligations.
+Upon appointment as a Director, a letter is provided setting out the Director's duties and obligations.
 Newly appointed Directors will be given an orientation on the Group's business operations and training is provided in areas such as accounting, legal and industry-specific knowledge.
 Directors are encouraged to keep abreast of developments in regulatory, legal and accounting frameworks and regulations that are of relevance to the Group through participation in seminars and workshops.
-For the financial year ended 30 June 2023 ("FY2023"), Directors were briefed in areas such as updates on Rules of Catalist of the SGX-ST, Code of Corporate Governance, changes to financial reporting standards and regulatory developments.
+For the financial year ended 30 June 2024 ("FY2024"), Directors were briefed in areas such as updates on Rules of Catalist of the SGX-ST, Code of Corporate Governance, changes to financial reporting standards and regulatory developments.
 Relevant news release issued by SGX-ST and Accounting and Corporate Regulatory Authority of Singapore were also circulated to the Board.
 In addition, the Company works closely with professionals to provide the Board with updates on changes to relevant laws, regulations and accounting standards.

 Going forward, the Nominating Committee will and in accordance with Rule 406(3)(a) of the Rules of Catalist, ensure that any new director appointed by the Board, who has no prior experience as a director of an issuer listed on the SGX-ST, must undergo mandatory training in his roles and responsibilities as prescribed by the SGX-ST at the Company's expense.
-During FY2023, no new Director was appointed to the Board.
+During FY2024, Mr Chen Yeow Sin was appointed on 25 January 2024 and he has prior experience as a director of listed companies on the SGX-ST and thus he is not required to attend the mandatory training.